elastic/integrations/packages/system/docs/README.md

 You could also set up a new rule in the Elastic Observability Metrics app to alert you when the percent free is less than 10% of the total disk space.

-## Data types
+## Data streams

 The System integration collects two types of data: logs and metrics.

 **Logs** help you keep a record of events that happen on your machine.
-Log datasets collected by the System integration include application, system, and security events on machines running Windows and auth and syslog events on machines running macOS or Linux.
+Log data streams collected by the System integration include application, system, and security events on machines running Windows and auth and syslog events on machines running macOS or Linux.
 See more details in the [Logs reference](#logs-reference).

 **Metrics** give you insight into the state of the machine.
-Metric datasets collected by the System integration include CPU usage, load statistics, memory usage, information on network behavior, and more.
+Metric data streams collected by the System integration include CPU usage, load statistics, memory usage, information on network behavior, and more.
 See more details in the [Metrics reference](#metrics-reference).

-You can enable and disable individual datasets.
-If _all_ datasets are disabled and the System integration is still enabled, Fleet uses the default datasets.
+You can enable and disable individual data streams.
+If _all_ data streams are disabled and the System integration is still enabled, Fleet uses the default data streams.

 ## Requirements

 You need Elasticsearch for storing and searching your data and Kibana for visualizing and managing it.
 You can use our hosted Elasticsearch Service on Elastic Cloud, which is recommended, or self-manage the Elastic Stack on your own hardware.

-The System datasets collect different kinds of metric data, which may require dedicated permissions to be fetched and which may vary across operating systems.
+Each data stream collects different kinds of metric data, which may require dedicated permissions to be fetched and which may vary across operating systems.
-Details on the permissions needed for each dataset are available in the [Metrics reference](#metrics-reference).
+Details on the permissions needed for each data stream are available in the [Metrics reference](#metrics-reference).

 ## Setup